Explore Careers - Job Market Report

 |Location||Employment Potential||Release Date|

-For the 2016-2018 period, the employment outlook is expected to be fair for Tool and die makers (NOC 7232) in the Windsor - Sarnia region.
+The employment outlook will be fair for Tool and die makers (NOC 7232) in the Windsor - Sarnia region for the 2018-2020 period.

 Here are some key facts about Tool and die makers in the Windsor - Sarnia region: